foreverallama/matio/docs/field_contents.md

 ## `timetable`

-Objects of this class contains a single property `any`, which is defined as a `struct` array with the following fields:
+Objects of this class contains a single property `any` indicating the use of a `saveobj` method.
+This `saveobj` method returns a `struct` array with the following fields:

 1. `arrayProps`: A `1x1` struct with the following fields:
    1. `Description`